Jim Lyall (American football)

-James M. Lyall (born June 25, 1952) is an American football coach and former player.
+James M. Lyall (born June 25, 1952) is an American former college football player and coach.
 He was most recently the head football coach at Siena Heights University, a position he held from 2011 until May 2016.
 Lyall was the head football coach at Adrian College from 1990 to 2009.
-He played college football as a defensive tackle for the University of Michigan under head coach Bo Schembechler from 1970 to 1973.
+He played as a defensive tackle for the University of Michigan under head coach Bo Schembechler from 1970 to 1973.

 Coaching career

 Adrian

 Lyall was the head football coach at Adrian College in Adrian, Michigan.
 He held that position for 20 seasons, from 1990 until 2009.
 His coaching record at Adrian was 97–92–1.